drashna/qmk_mkdocs/docs/feature_audio.md

 * `AU_OFF` - Turn Audio Feature off
 * `AU_TOG` - Toggle Audio Feature state

+!!! info
-!> These keycodes turn all of the audio functionality on and off.
+    These keycodes turn all of the audio functionality on and off.
 Turning it off means that audio feedback, audio clicky, music mode, etc. are disabled, completely.

 ## Tempo
 the 'speed' at which SONGs are played is dictated by the set Tempo, which is measured in beats-per-minute.
 Note lengths are defined relative to that.